+Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
-This is just an approximation of the audio contributed by Ashley Rhinehart, RN.

 A review of all the best studies ever done on potassium intake, and its relationship to two of our top killers—stroke and heart disease—was recently published in the Journal of the American College of Cardiology.
 A 1,600 milligram per day higher potassium intake was associated with a 21% lower risk of stroke.

 That still wouldn’t get the average American up even to the minimum adequate intake, but may still might be able to wipe out a fifth of their stroke risk.
 “These results support recommendations for higher consumption of potassium-rich foods to prevent vascular diseases.”